pendo-io/pendo-mobile-sdk/ios/pnddocs/rnn-ios.md

     **accountData**: the account metadata (e.g. tier, level, ARR, etc.)

 >[!TIP]
->Passing `null` or `""` to the visitorId or not setting the `initParams.visitorId` generates an <a href="https://help.pendo.io/resources/support-library/analytics/anonymous-visitors.html" target="_blank">anonymous visitor id</a>.
+>To begin a session for an  <a href="https://help.pendo.io/resources/support-library/analytics/anonymous-visitors.html" target="_blank">anonymous visitor</a>, pass ```null``` or an empty string ```''``` as the visitor id.
+You can call the `startSession` API more than once and transition from an anonymous session to an identified session (or even switch between multiple identified sessions).

 ## Step 3.
 Mobile device connectivity for tagging and testing

 >[!NOTE]
->The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details Section.
+>The `Scheme ID` can be found in your Pendo Subscription Settings in App Details.

-These steps allow <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">page tagging</a>
+These steps enable <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">page tagging</a>
 and <a href="https://support.pendo.io/hc/en-us/articles/360033487792-Creating-a-Mobile-Guide#test-guide-on-device-0-6" target="_blank">guide testing</a> capabilities.

-1. Add Pendo URL Scheme to **info.plist** file:
+1. Add Pendo URL scheme to **info.plist** file:

       Under App Target > Info > URL Types, create a new URL by clicking the + button.
       Set **Identifier** to pendo-pairing or any name of your choosing.